polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 ### Task 1: Set up Failover Clustering on the ASCS VMs

 In this task, you will start by configuring operating system on s03-ascs-0 and s03-ascs-1.
 On both VMs, mount the 128 GB data disk as ReFS-formatted U: drive with the disk label **SAP Local FS**.
 On both VMs, disable Windows firewall for the domain profile.
 Next, implement a Failover Clustering-based cluster named **s03-ascs-cl0** with the IP address of **10.0.1.7** consisting of **s03-ascs-0** and **s03-ascs-1** Azure VMs.
 Set up the cluster with a Cloud Witness quorum by using the storage account that was auto-provisioned in the previous exercise when you deployed Storage Spaces Direct (S2D) cluster.
+Finally, grant permissions to the **s03-ascs-cl0** cluster computer acount to create computer objects in the **Computers** container.

 ### Task 2: Install the SAP ASCS components on s03-ascs-0

 In this task, you will use SAP Software Provisioning Manager to carry out the distributed installation of ASCS components on the first node of ASCS cluster of MS SQL Server-based SAP NetWeaver 7.5 deployment.
 Run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
-During the installation, address all necessary prerequisites, and specify the following parameters:
+During the installation, address all necessary prerequisites, and specify the following parameters (accept the default values for any parameters not listed below):

--   Drive for Local Instances: **U:**
+-   Destination Drive for Local Instances: **U:**

+-   Cluster Share Usage: **File Share**

 -   SAP System ID (SAPSID): **S03**

+-   Network Name (SAP Virtual Instance Host): **s03-ascs-v0**

+-   File Share Host Name: **SAPGLOBALHOST**

 -   DNS Domain Name for SAP Systems: **contoso.com**

--   SAP System User Domain: **Domain of Current User**
+-   Windows Domain: **Domain of Current User**

 -   OU Path: **S03**

 -   Windows Domain for SAP Host Agent: **Local Domain**

+-   ASCS Instance Number: **00**

--   ABAP Message Server Ports: **3600**
+-   ABAP Message Server Port: **3600**

--   Internal ABAP Message Server Ports: **3900**
+-   Internal ABAP Message Server Port: **3900**

--   Install SAP Web Dispatcher integrated: **Yes**
+-   Install an SAP Web Dispatcher integrated in the ASCS instance: **Yes**

+-   Install a Gateway integrated in the ASCS instance: **Yes**

 -   Set SAP Web Dispatcher Encryption Mode: **Never**

+-   Enqueue Replication Server Instance Host: **s03-ascs-ers0**

 -   Set all passwords to **demo\@pass123**